stealjs/steal/docs/pages/progressive-loading.md

 Open [http://127.0.0.1:8080/myhub.html](http://127.0.0.1:8080/myhub.html) to
 see the application using the __weather__ widget.

-## Create test with dependency injection
+## Create a test with dependency injection

 Dependency injection is a technique used to improve testing in your application.

-Steal provides dependency injection through its module system using [steal.steal-clone]. steal-clone allows you to create a _cloned_ loader with stubs for modules that you want to fake.
+Steal provides dependency injection through its module loading system using [steal.steal-clone].

+steal-clone allows you to create a _cloned_ loader with stubs for modules that you want to fake.

-We'll create a new test and use [steal.steal-clone] to provide our own fake version of jQuery.
-This lets us simulate a service request, so we can test that the rest of our app behaves correctly; in this case, it should list the one forecast we give it.
+We'll create a new test and use [steal.steal-clone] to provide our own fake version of jQuery that will let us simulate a service request, so we can test that the rest of our app behaves correctly.

+In the case of the test below, the app should list the single forecast it is given.

 Update _weather/weather-test.js_ with: